Deep Progressive Feature Aggregation Network for High Dynamic Range Imaging

 \subsubsection{Encoder}

-The encoder takes $\{X_{1}, X_{2}, X_{3}\}$ as input and extracts corresponding multi-scale features.
+The encoder takes $\{X_{1}, X_{2}, X_{3}\}$ as input and extracts the corresponding multi-scale features.
 As shown in Fig.\,\ref{compents}, the encoder in our method contains three scale spaces.
 In each scale space, two convolutional layers with a kernel size of $3\times 3$ are used to generate features.
 The downsampling operator is a convolutional layer with a stride of $2$.
-In our method, the kernel weights of the encoders are shared among the three inputs, so the required computational complexity and model complexity are reduced.
+In our method, the kernel weights of the encoders are shared among the three inputs to avoid increasing the model parameters.
 The generated multi-scale features are denoted as $\bm{F}_{i}=\{F_{i}^{(1)}, \cdots, F_{i}^{(S)}\}$, for $i=1,2,3$, where $S$ is the number of scales.
-Then, these multi-scale features are forwarded to multi-scale SAM modules for progressive alignment in a coarse-to-fine manner.
+Then, these multi-scale features are forwarded to multi-scale SAM.